 WiFi is no less than a boon for those who remain online most of the time.
-With WiFi, there is nothing to worry about excessive bandwidth consumption.
+With WiFi, there is nothing to worry about regarding excessive bandwidth consumption.
 However, WiFi connectivity is not safe and secure.

-It’s one of the main entry points of cybercriminals to exploit data and devices.
+It’s one of the main entry points for cybercriminals to exploit data and devices.
 WiFi connection can be a matter of grave concern from a security standpoint if not protected.
 In this blog post, you’ve got a chance to learn about the dangers of unsecured Wi-Fi connections, ways to reduce them, and the utility of a VPN in keeping Wi-Fi connections secured.

 If you want to learn more about VPN services, you’ll find these articles helpful:

 - How We Test VPN Performance

 - VPN for Dummies: An Ultimate Beginner’s Guide

 - VPN user statistics: What should you know about VPNs in 2024